 Also, as the parent with your regular, non-Amazon Kids account, Amazon likes to collect a bunch of data on you.
 Things like: records of your shopping habits, Alexa search requests, the TV shows you watch and when you watch them, the music you stream, the podcasts you listen to, when you turn your lights on and off, when you lock your doors, identifiers such as your name, address, phone numbers, or IP address, your age, gender, your location, audio and visual information like those Alexa-requests or photos you take, the names and numbers of people listed in your contacts.
 The list goes on and on and on.

 And what do they do with all that personal information they collect on you?
-Well, they use it to target you advertising, of course.
+Well, they use it to target you with advertising, of course.
 Lots and lots of advertising.
-They do say they don’t use information that personally identifies you to display interest-based ads (of course, we have to trust them on this).
+They do say they don’t use information that personally identifies you to display interest-based ads (of course, we have to trust them on this, which, given their track record, might not be a wise thing to do).
 They also use your personal information to identify your preferences and personalize products and services to keep you using those products and services as much as possible.
 And they say they can share that personal information with a number of third parties.

 Dicas para se proteger